Courses

 Units: 1

-Systematic approach to understanding and realizing the theatrical implications of play scripts.
-Script study as if in preparation for mounting production.
-Laboratory hours required.
+DescriptionThis course features a systematic approach to understanding and realizing the theatrical implications of play scripts.
+Students will approach script study as if in preparation for mounting a production.

 THTR 328 Acting Shakespeare II